Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials

 \subsection{Spin-Orbit Coupling in TMDCs}

 Spin-orbit coupling (SOC) is a critical factor in the TMDCs, leading to significant band splitting that governs their topological and spintronic properties \cite{zhuGiantSpinorbitinducedSpin2011,claassenUltrastrongSpinOrbit2022}.
 SOC is often included via a non-self-consistent perturbation applied after the scalar-relativistic DFT calculation has converged~\cite{huhnOnehundredthreeCompoundBandstructure2017}.
 This approach integrates seamlessly with SALTED: the Kohn-Sham Hamiltonian is constructed from the predicted density, the SOC perturbation is added, and the combined Hamiltonian is diagonalised.
-This is a key advantage of density-based prediction: some approximations that give access to additional physics can be incorporated without retraining.
-By contrast, Hamiltonian-based ML methods would require retraining on SOC-inclusive datasets, as the Hamiltonian matrix elements themselves are fundamentally different~\cite{gongGeneralFrameworkE3equivariant2023,zhongUniversalSpinOrbitCoupledHamiltonian2025}.
+This is a key feature of density-based prediction: the same predicted density serves as input for SOC perturbation, electrostatic field extraction, charge analysis, without any modification to the ML model or retraining.

 As an illustration, we included SOC in our SALTED prediction of the band structures of twisted bilayers of \tids and \zrds, with the results shown in \autoref{fig:TiS2_ZrS2_soc_band_comparison}.
 The results for \mods can be found in the \sinfo.
 The predictions are in excellent agreement with full DFT calculations, accurately capturing the SOC-induced splitting and modifications to the band structure.
 This confirms that the density predicted by SALTED is of sufficient quality to serve as a foundation for subsequent calculations of properties beyond the initial training.
 The accurate reproduction of SOC splitting is critical for predicting spin-valley coupling, Berry curvature, and topological properties in moir\'e TMDCs, which govern their potential for valleytronic and spintronic applications.